MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-storage-explorer.md

 ---
 title: OneLake integration with Azure Storage Explorer
-description: Follow steps to integrate and use Azure Storage Explorer. ms.reviewer: eloldag ms.author: harmeetgill
+description: Learn more about Microsoft Fabric integration with Azure services, specifically how to use Azure Storage Explorer. ms.reviewer: eloldag ms.author: harmeetgill
 author: gillharmeet